 Undefined behaviors are defined by the C and C++ standards.
 They usually correspond to illegal operations and may lead to crashes and security vulnerabilities.
 Their effects are also highly dependent on the interactions with the compilers and their optimizations.

 TrustInSoft CI detects all major families of undefined behaviors including but not restricted to buffer overflow, dangling pointer, invalid pointer operation, division by zero, uninitialized memory read and arithmetic overflow.
-Click here to learn more about CWE coverage of TrustInSoft CI.

 Several steps are involved.
-Amongst them, you should write a short configuration file, that lists the analysis entry points (usually the project tests), the source files to analyze and the compilation options for parsing them.
+Among them, you should write a short configuration file, that lists the analysis entry points (usually the project tests), the source files to analyze and the compilation options for parsing them.
 You should also give TrustInSoft CI access to your GitHub repository.

 There is a limit of 2 concurrent analyses per GitHub account (over all projects).

-TrustInSoft CI can analyze projects or branches that are:
+TrustInSoft CI can analyze projects that are:

 Public on GitHub and written in C or C++